{{variable_name}}).

 Expiry

 Expiry auto-deletes the notification once the set period elapses.
-It deletes the notification and not archive it.
+It deletes the notification and does not archive it.
 So, you won’t be able to access these notifications in your store once they expire.
 You can configure it three ways:

 - Absolute Set a fixed date and time.
 The timestamp uses your local timezone.